privacore/helppages-findx/en/privacycontrol/home.md

 **Tip:** You can [subscribe to additional protection lists or create your own custom protection list](/en/privacycontrol/manageprotectionlists) in the Findx Privacy Control settings.

+You can also [block social tracking](/en/privacycontrol/socialtracking) - little trackers that webmasters put on their pages to let users 'like' the page easily.
+These little trackers collect your personal information, even if you don't have an account with that social media provider!

 ## See what was blocked by the Findx Privacy Control

 Once you have installed the Findx Privacy Control browser extension, you can see what is blocked on any page you visit.